 Computer science is an integral part of our world, from smartphones and video games to medicine, research, and more.
 An AP Computer Science course helps students learn how to create real-world solutions using computing and technology.

-To show what they've learned, teens can take two APCSP Exams—AP Computer Science Principles or AP Computer Science A. Both exams measure a student's understanding and proficiency in computer science topics and can be counted as college credit, depending on a student's final score and the college requirements.
+To show what they've learned, teens can take two AP Computer Science Exams—AP Computer Science Principles or AP Computer Science A (Java).
+Both exams measure a student's understanding and proficiency in computer science topics and can be counted as college credit, depending on a student's final score and the college requirements.

-This article shares everything students and parents need to know about the APCSP exams.
+This article shares everything parents and their children need to know about the APCSP exam, and even information about the APCSA exam.
 Learn the test dates, get study resources, and discover the best practice exams so students feel confident and prepared when test day comes around.

 What’s the APCSP Exam?